bestander/ifttt-pi-pico-w-relay/README.md

 # Pico Internet Poll Relay

-A MicroPython project for Raspberry Pi Pico W that polls an internet endpoint and controls a relay based on the response, with automatic timeout functionality.
+A MicroPython project for Raspberry Pi Pico W that polls an internet endpoint and controls a relay based on the response, with automatic timeout and cooldown functionality.

 ## Hardware Requirements